 Laying the cornerstone, which remains visible today, was a really big deal to the Masons and to Lambertville, which held a parade.
 We display the trowel used for the ceremony because it has special symbolism for Masons.

 The number three is deeply important in Freemasonry, which is reflected in exterior details of the Masonic Building.
 There are three layers to the pyramids.
 The building is split into three.

 There are Victorian details that are interesting but lack symbolism, such the oculus window, which is decorative.
 Behind the upper façade there is a half dome.

 Inside, there is a grand staircase.
-On the second floor, we have two tenants and a fellowship room for together dining.
+On the second floor, we have two tenants and a fellowship room for dining together.
 The entire third floor of the building is dedicated for Masonic purposes.

 The Lodge Room contains the charter and the seat where the Worshipful Master sits.
 Behind, the letter G can in Masonry signify God or Geometry.
-In Masonry, the letter G can mean God.
 Faith, charity, and hope are central principles.
 There are other stations.

 Next year, 2022, will be the 175th anniversary of the institution of Amwell Lodge No. 12 was instituted.
 We look forward to celebrating the history and importance of Freemasonry in the Lambertville community.